A logic for temporal conditionals and a solution to the Sea Battle Puzzle: Introduction

-There are two senses of necessity, \emph{absolute} and \emph{relative} necessity, determined by how we understand \emph{whatever we will do}. \emph{Decision} makes the difference.
+Reading `\textsf{if $\phi$}' as a restrictor can resolve some logical problems involving conditionals.
+The two puzzles mentioned above have the same inference pattern, that is, reasoning per cases: ``\textsf{$\phi_1$ or $\phi_2$; if $\phi_1$ then $\psi_1$; if $\phi_2$ then $\psi_2$; therefore, $\psi_1$ or $\psi_2$}''.
+As pointed out in \cite{Cantwell08}, \cite{KolodnyMacfarlane10} and \cite{Marra18}, reasoning per cases is not generally sound under the restrictor reading of conditionals.
+Here is why.
+Assume that `\textsf{$\phi_1$ or $\phi_2$}', `\textsf{if $\phi_1$ then $\psi_1$}' and `\textsf{if $\phi_2$ then $\psi_2$}' are true with respect to a discourse domain $\Delta$.
+Let $\Delta^{\phi_1}$ and $\Delta^{\phi_2}$ be the respective results of restricting $\Delta$ with `\textsf{if $\phi_1$}' and `\textsf{if $\phi_2$}'.
+What `\textsf{if $\phi_1$ then $\psi_1$}' and `\textsf{if $\phi_2$ then $\psi_2$}' say is just that $\psi_1$ is true with respect to $\Delta^{\phi_1}$ and $\psi_2$ is true with respect to $\Delta^{\phi_2}$.
+But if neither the truth of $\psi_1$ nor the truth of $\psi_2$ is upward monotonic relative to discourse domains, then it is possible that neither $\psi_1$ nor $\psi_2$ is true with respect to $\Delta$.

+Under the restrictor view of conditionals, the two puzzles are not puzzling any more.
+The discourse domain of the marble puzzle consists of epistemic possibilities concerning the color of the picked marble. \emph{Must} is not a upward monotonic notion relative to classes of epistemic possibilities.
+So the argument in this puzzle is not sound.
+The discourse domain of the Sea Battle Puzzle consists of possible futures and \emph{necessity} is not a upward monotonic notion relative to classes of possible futures.
+Then the argument in this puzzle is not sound either.

+\paragraph{Absolute and relative necessity} Temporal restrictors shrink discourse domains which consist of \emph{possible} futures.
+We argue that there are two senses of possibility: \emph{ontological} and \emph{genuine} possibility.

 In reality we make decisions to do something or not to do something.
 So we will not do whatever we are able to do.
-We may read \emph{whatever we will do} relative to the domain consisting of the things that we are able to do.
-We may also read it relative to the domain consisting of the things that we are able to do but have not decided to avoid.
-Note that doing a thing in the first domain but not in the second involves changing mind.
-A proposition is absolutely necessary if it is the case no matter which we choose to do from the big domain.
-A proposition is relatively necessary if it is the case no matter which we choose to do from the small domain.
-Accordingly, we have two principles of necessity of truth.
+Call the class of things we are able to do \emph{the ability domain}.
+Call the ability domain excluding the things we decide to refrain from doing \emph{the intension domain}.
+A future is ontologically possible if we can realize it by doing things in the ability domain.
+A future is genuinely possible if we can realize it by doing things in the intension domain.

+Here is an example.
+There will be an exam tomorrow morning and there are two things for a student to do this evening: preparing for the exam and watching a football match.
+Doing the former will enable the student to pass the exam but doing the latter will not.
+The student decides to watch the match.
+In this case, the future where the student passes the exam is just ontologically possible but not genuinely possible.

+Respectively, we can distinguish two senses of necessity: \emph{absolute} and \emph{relative} necessity.
+A proposition is absolutely necessary if it is the case for every ontologically possible future.
+A proposition is relatively necessary if it is the case for every genuinely possible future.

+The second/third premise of the Sea Battle Puzzle, ``\emph{if there is a/no sea battle tomorrow, it is necessarily so}'', can be called \emph{the principle of necessity of truth}.
+As there are two senses of necessity, there are two principles of necessity of truth.